95th Congress (beginning)

 Convention: John G. Tower

 $50 duty-free goods

 The John G. Tower Digital Media Collection is a cooperative effort between Southwestern University and Southern Methodist University.

 Southwestern’s A. Frank Smith, Jr. Library Center holds the John G. Tower Papers.
-SMU is home to the John Goodwin Tower Center for Political Studies.
+SMU is home to the John Goodwin Tower Center for Public Policy and International Affairs.
 The center promotes the study and discussion of politics and international affairs, and engages students in public service through insightful teaching and hands-on research.
 SMU Libraries provides a full range of digitization and digital library services through the Norwick Center for Digital Solutions.

 Holdings and Highlights

 The John G. Tower Digital Media Collection contains selected video and audio clips that highlight the many facets of John G. Tower’s life and career.

 Within the digital collection are multiple items from Senator Tower's Capitol Cloakroom and Weekly Radio Report shows.